typst/packages/packages/preview/acrostiche/0.4.1/acrostiche.typ

   context{

-    if used-only {
-      let acronyms = acros.final()
-      [#acronyms]
-    }

     let acronyms = acros.get()

-    // Updated
-    // Build acronym list

     let acr-list = acronyms.keys()

-    //if used-only{
+    if used-only{
-    //  // Select only acronyms where state is true at the end of the document.
+      // Select only acronyms where state is true at the end of the document.
-    //  // TODO Ideally, the code would check if the acronym is used anywhere in the document,
+      // TODO Ideally, the code would check if the acronym is used anywhere in the document,
-    //  // but I don't know how to do that yet.
-Feel free to propose changes.
+      // but I don't know how to do that yet.
+Feel free to propose changes. let acronyms = acros.final()
-    //  let used-acr-list = ()
+      let used-acr-list = ()
-    //  for acr in acr-list{
+      for acr in acr-list{
-    //    if acros.final().at(acr).at(1) {
+        if acros.final().at(acr).at(1) {
-    //      used-acr-list.push(acr)
+          used-acr-list.push(acr)
-    //    }
+        }
-    //  }
+      }
-    //  acr-list = used-acr-list
+      acr-list = used-acr-list
-    //}
+    }

     // FEATURE: allow ordering by occurences position in the document.
 Not sure if possible yet.